politinsa/ndarray-unit/README.md

 -----

-This crate provides a struct representing a [multidimensionnal array](https://docs.rs/ndarray/) together with a [Unit](struct.Unit.html).
+This crate provides a struct representing a [multidimensionnal array](https://docs.rs/ndarray/) together with a `Unit`.
 It allows to do computations taking into account the unit of your n-dimensional array.

 ## Examples